-The most intuitive way of presenting the concept of the density-based encoding is via visualization.
-Fig. 2 illustrates all possible values, which could be encoded when dimensionality of the representation is set to N = 4.
-Fig. 2 indicates that using the density-based encoding it is possible to represent N + 1 different values.
 The most convenient way of denoting these values is by using integers in the range [0, N] (nodes on the left in the figure).
-In this case, in order to obtain the encoding of a given value v, it is necessary to set v leftmost positions of the vector to "one" (hashed red nodes in the figure) while the rest of the vector is set to "zero" (filled green nodes).
-In the case of bipolar representations used below, "one" corresponds to -1 while "zero" corresponds to 1.
+In this case, in order to obtain the encoding of a given value v, it is necessary to set v leftmost positions of the vector to "one" (hashed red nodes in the figure), while the rest of the vector is set to "zero" (filled green nodes).
+In the case of bipolar representations used in the following, "one" corresponds to -1, while "zero" corresponds to 1.

 Recall, however, that input features are not integers in the range [0, N].
 Instead, it is assumed that a feature $x_i$ is represented by a real number in the range [0, 1].
-The task is to represent the current value of the feature as a vector $\mathbf{f} \in [N \times 1]$ using the above density-based encoding.
-Since, the encoding requires a finite set of values between 0 and N, real numbers are first discretized using a fixed quantization step, which is determined by N. Given the current value of the feature, it is quantized to the closest integer as:
+The task is to represent the current value of the feature as a vector $\mathbf{f} \in [N \times 1]$ using the abovementioned density-based encoding.
+Since the encoding requires a finite set of values between 0 and N, real numbers are first discretized using a fixed quantization step, which is determined by N. Given the current value of the feature, it is quantized to the closest integer as where $\lfloor \rfloor$ denotes rounding to the closest integer.
+The obtained v will determine the density-based encoding f.
+The presented procedure allows generating density-based encodings for the whole feature vector x.
+Matrix $\mathbf{F} \in [N \times K]$ , where K denotes the number of features, contains the density-based encodings f of the current values of x.

-$$v = \lfloor x_i N \rceil, \tag{4}$$
+$$v = \lfloor x_i N \rceil \tag{4}$$